Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/executor/HttpRequestExecutor.md

 #####Parameters

-> hostname Hostname to use for the created executor.
+* hostname Hostname to use for the created executor.

 #####Returns

+* Created instance.
 --
 ###get